-Save as disclosed elsewhere in this report, there is no significant event subsequent to 31 December 2021.
+Save as disclosed in Note 34 to the consolidated financial statements, there is no significant event subsequent to 31 December 2022.

 CORPORATE GOVERNANCE PRACTICES

 The Board recognises the importance of good corporate governance in management and internal control procedures so as to achieve accountability.
 Therefore, the Company is committed to establishing and maintaining good corporate governance practices and procedures.
 The Directors believe that good corporate governance provides a framework that is critical to effective management, successful business growth and a healthy corporate culture that will benefit the Company's stakeholders as a whole.
 The Directors will continue to review their corporate governance practices to enhance their corporate governance standard, comply with increasingly tightened regulatory requirements from time to time, and meet the growing expectations of the Shareholders and other stakeholders of the Company.